 How Much Does Breast Reduction Cost?

-Since each breast reduction surgery is custom-tailored by Dr. Zemmel, there is no fixed cost for the procedure.
-On average, cosmetic breast reduction surgery typically costs around $5,482* in the U.S., but this number will vary.
+On average, cosmetic breast reduction surgery typically costs around $10,000 and $12,000, but this number will vary.
+Since each breast reduction surgery is custom-tailored by your surgeon, there is no fixed cost for the procedure.
 The price of breast reduction can be influenced by a variety of factors—such as the incision type, the volume of breast tissue removed during surgery, and the overall complexity of the procedure.
 The experience of the plastic surgeon, anesthesiologist fees, hospital or surgical facility fees, as well as the geographic location of the practice may also be factored into the total cost of breast reduction.
 When comparing potential breast surgeons and inquiring about cost, be sure to ask what is included in the price you are quoted.
-Dr. Zemmel recommends patients spend some time conducting research to find the best breast surgeon for their needs.
+Dr. Zemmel and Dr. Reddy recommend patients spend some time conducting research to find the best breast surgeon for their needs.

 In many cases, the cost of breast reduction is covered by the patient’s health insurance provider, as long as the procedure is considered medically necessary (not just cosmetic).
 Patients may still be responsible for co-payments or plan deductibles.
 Regardless of health insurance, any patient may take advantage of our plastic surgery financing options.
-Qualifying patients can benefit from flexible payment plans with low monthly installments through third-party lenders such as CareCredit® or Prosper™ Healthcare Lending.
+Qualifying patients can benefit from flexible payment plans with low monthly installments through third-party lenders such as CareCredit®.
 To learn more about these financing options, please contact a member of our staff today.

 Will the My Breast Reduction Cost Be Covered by Insurance?

-Although the cost of breast reduction surgery is often covered by the patient’s health insurance provider, each case differs.
-It is necessary to demonstrate significant long-term physical symptoms including back, shoulder, and neck pain.
+The cost of breast reduction surgery is often covered by health insurance providers; however, the procedure typically must be deemed medically necessary to qualify.
+The eligibility requirements that are set for coverage will vary for each insurance company.
+In general, a patient must demonstrate significant long-term physical symptoms including back, shoulder, and neck pain.
 Often patients have rashes beneath the breast, which are unresponsive to treatment with topical medications.
-Each of the major insurance carriers requires our surgeon to submit your height, weight, and an estimate of the amount of breast tissue removed.
+Each of the major insurance carriers requires the surgeon to submit your height, weight, and an estimate of the amount of breast tissue removed.
+In most cases, this tissue must weigh about 1 to 4 pounds to be considered a medical problem.
 Pictures from below the neck level will also be submitted to show the degree of breast enlargement, bra strap grooving, and rash if present.
-It may take several weeks to obtain preauthorization from you insurance carrier.
+It may take several weeks to obtain preauthorization from your insurance carrier.
 Once our office has obtained approval, then your surgery will be scheduled.